tassiocarlini/ToolBox/README.md

 - 👋 Hi, I’m @tassiocarlini.
 - 💞️ I’m looking to collaborate on MSSQL.
-- 👋 All Queries there is a merger with community posts and mine modifications.
+- 👋 Queries there can be a merger with community posts and mine modifications.

 <br/>
 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨<br/>